deejaygraham/deejaygraham.github.io/_posts/2014-09-24-msbuild-task-project-on-github.markdown

 validate html links on a page, only this time I've packaged it into an MsBuild task called "LocalLinkChecker".

-You can get a zip of the task assembly [here](https://github.com/deejaygraham/msbuild-tasks/blob/master/msbuild-tasks.zip)
+The [repo is here](https://github.com/deejaygraham/msbuild-tasks) and you can get a zip of the task assembly [here](https://github.com/deejaygraham/msbuild-tasks/blob/master/msbuild-tasks.zip)